-- (a) All approaches shall be flown as stabilised approaches unless otherwise approved by the Authority for a particular approach to a particular runway. - (b) Non-precision approaches - (1) The continuous descent final approach (CDFA) technique shall be used for all non- precision approaches. - (2) Notwithstanding (1), another approach flight technique may be used for a particular approach/runway combination if approved by the Authority.
-In such cases, the applicable minimum runway visual range (RVR):
+- (a) All approach operations shall be flown as stabilised approach operations unless otherwise approved by the Authority for a particular approach to a particular runway. - (b) The continuous descent final approach (CDFA) technique shall be used for approach operations using non-precision approach (NPA) procedures except for such particular runways for which the Authority has approved another flight technique.